SaaraLeppis/Bookstore_JestTesting/getAllBooksByAuthorTestCases.md

 ## **getAllBooksByAuthor(author)**

 Returns an array of book objects of given author.
-Return type is an array ('[]').
+Return type is an array (`[]`).
 If there is no match an empty array is returned.
-If parameter is missing, throws an exception `'Missing parameter'`
+If parameter is missing, throws an exception `'missing parameter'`

-## Test 1: Get result with author "Antony Lee"
+## Test 1: Get result with author

 ```js
 library.getAllBooksByAuthor("Antony Lee");